httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 Upload-Limit: max-size=1000000000
 ~~~

-The next example shows an upload creation, where only the first 25 bytes are transferred.
+The next example shows an upload creation, where only the first 25 bytes of a 100 bytes upload are transferred.
 The server acknowledges the received data and that the upload is not complete yet:

 ~~~ http-message
 POST /upload HTTP/1.1